rjt-rockx/hexage-wiki/wiki/ritual/index.md

 - Slay thousands of Monsters, Shadows, Demons and Cultists
 - New Game Plus, repeatable levels and trillions of possible builds for endless replayability

+## Development

+_Ritual_ features artwork by **Zsolt Szabo**, whose visual designs contribute to the game's dark magical atmosphere.
+You can see his specific artwork for Ritual at his [Ritual portfolio page](https://zsoltszabo.myportfolio.com/ritual), or explore more of his work at his [portfolio site](https://zsoltszabo.myportfolio.com/work) and on [Behance](https://www.behance.net/zsoltyszab2e69).

 ## Media

 <figure v-for="item in media" class="my-2">